dataGriff/XMLSQL/ReadMe.md

 ## 7.0 Import Data from XML Files into SQL Table

 The following code shows examples of inserts, updates and deletes from XML files (see the XMLImportFiles folder in repo) into SQL server.
 **IMPORTANT NOTE:** For this section to work you must have the XMLImportFiles folder locally and the filepath needs to be correct for the XMLImportFiles in the OPENROWSET bit!
+See notes on each script where the filepath is.

-Below demonstrates first insert of XML data from file system using CTE generated from nodes() and simple MERGE
+First we'll clear down our table, as it is this one we're going to insert into, by executing the below.

 ```sql
 USE XMLDemo;